mario-purestake/chainbridge-spec/spec.md

 Every blockchain must have:
 - the capability of executing application-specific code written for the purpose of bridging (eg: substrate -> pallets, ethereum -> smart contracts)
 - some way to represent a token that is interoperable with the ERC standards
-- the ability to track a set of bridge validators (TODO: How configurable does this need to be)
+- the ability to track a set of bridge relayers (TODO: How configurable does this need to be)
-- a mechanism to ensure calls to the on-chain bridge logic can be limited to those signed by validators
+- a mechanism to ensure calls to the on-chain bridge logic can be limited to those signed by relayers
 - the following state, events, and methods are provided by the chain

 # State